 If you are disabled and receiving Short-Term Disability or Workers' Compensation benefits, your life insurance will continue for six months from the date of disability, or until your disability ends, whichever happens first.
-If you are eligible for a Disability Pension under the Building Service 32BJ Pension Fund, your life insurance will continue until your disability ends or you reach age 65, whichever happens first.
-For as long as this extended coverage lasts, your benefit level will be frozen at the level in effect at the time you became disabled.

 The Fund reserves the right to re-certify disability as described on pages 18-19.
 If you die before you submit proof of your disability, your beneficiary must submit proof of death and total disability within 90 days after your death.